YCAyca/YCA_VG_AlexeyAB_darknet/README.md

 # Command descriptions of other features from base repos

-Use "detection test" for single image detection
-Use "detection batch" for multiple image detection.
-For that you should use "-in_folder imagepath" too.
-Use "-save_labels" for saving labels as yolo annotation files
+Use "-save_labels" for saving labels as yolo annotation files <br>